being-aerys/ML_Deployment_with_AWS_SageMaker/README.md

 # Machine Learning Deployment in Production with AWS SageMaker
-This repo demonstrates how machine learning models can be trained, deployed, and updated in production with AWS SageMaker.<br>
+This repo demonstrates how machine learning models can be trained, deployed, and updated in production with AWS SageMaker.
+It is a work in progress.<br>
 This work is a collection of several projects as structured below.
 1. Sentiment Analysis
 2. Price Prediction